dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 [!code-csharp[](../fundamentals/routing/sample/RoutingSample/Startup.cs?range=45-59)]

-The `VirtualPath` generated at the end of the sample above is `/package/create/123`.
+The `VirtualPath` generated at the end of the preceding sample is `/package/create/123`.
+The dictionary supplies the `operation` and `id` route values of the "Track Package Route" template, `package/{operation}/{id}`.
+For details, see the sample code in the [Using Routing Middleware](#using-routing-middleware) section or the [sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/routing/sample).

 The second parameter to the `VirtualPathContext` constructor is a collection of *ambient values*.
 Ambient values provide convenience by limiting the number of values a developer must specify within a certain request context.
 The current route values of the current request are considered ambient values for link generation.
 For example, in an ASP.NET Core MVC app if you are in the `About` action of the `HomeController`, you don't need to specify the controller route value to link to the `Index` action (the ambient value of `Home` will be used).